bmrtech-oss/bmrtech-blog/content/blog/thirdpost.md

   - Teamwork
   - Engineering Culture
 ---
-\# From Blocker to Benefactor: Transforming Wait Time into Collaborative Wins

 We know the scene all too well.
 You’re cruising through your task, deep in the flow, when suddenly—nothing.
 A recent deployment from another team has introduced a bug that brings your work to a screeching halt.
 Your momentum evaporates.

 The standard playbook is familiar: file a ticket, send a polite-but-frustrated Slack message (“Hey, is anyone else seeing this?”), and enter **Wait Mode**.
 You context-switch to a lower-priority task or, worse, stare at the screen, your productivity draining away as you wait for a response.